Chester75321/GenEpi/README.md

 ```

 ### Applying Seld-defined Genome Regions on Your Data
-Prepare your genome regions in .TXT with following format:

-[chromosome, start, end, strand, geneSymbol], for eample:
+Prepare your genome regions in .TXT with the columns [chromosome, start, end, strand, geneSymbol], for eample:
 ```
 1,10873,14409,+,DDX11L1
 1,14361,30370,-,WASH7P